 The voltage required depends on several factors… as a very rough rule-of-thumb, take the screen voltage and divide it by the tube’s mu (gain) to get the maximum negative bias voltage likely to be needed

-Looking at the circuit above… An EL84 has a mu of 20 and in this implementation the screen voltage is 350, which gives us 17.5 volts.
+Looking at the circuit above… An EL84 has a mu of 20 and in this implementation the screen voltage is 350 (in Ultra linear we take the screen voltage as the same as the anode/plate voltage), which gives us 17.5 volts.
 Multiply by -1 since we’re dealing with negative volts.
 So we’re likely to need around -17.5 volts.In this case, our adjustment range is from -12.5 to -21.5 volts.

 How to set up the bias adjustment resistor values